ryandaniels/ansible-role-create-users/README.md

 * **ssh_key_bits**: Optionally specify number of bits in SSH key to create. (optional, default set by ssh-keygen)
 * **ssh_key_passphrase**: Set a passphrase for the SSH key.
 If no passphrase is provided, the SSH key will default to having no passphrase.
 * **generate_ssh_key_comment**: Specify the comment for the generated SSH key (optional).
 If not specified, will use default_generate_ssh_key_comment from defaults yaml.
 * **ssh_private_key**: Set an already generated private key.
 The key will be placed in *~/.ssh/ansible-provisioned_ssh_key*.
 If a key with this name already exists, it will be replaced.
+If *generate_ssh_key* is defined this parameter is ignored.
 It is recommended to retrieve the value from a vault. (optional)
 * **use_sudo**: yes|no (optional, default no)
 * **use_sudo_nopass**: yes|no (optional, default no). yes = passwordless sudo.
 * **system**: yes|no (optional, default no). yes = create system account (uid < 1000).
 Does not work on existing users.